replicadse/hydrogen/CODE_OF_CONDUCT.md

 ## Compliance

 Not complying with this code might result in a permanent ban from this project.
-Ultimate decision lies at the BSDFL.
+Ultimate decision lies at the BDFL.